alexpgates/alexpgates.github.com/source/blog/cup.md

 I was walking back from the break room with a very very full cup of coffee and struggling with it spilling.

-She told me the secret to walking with a full cup of coffee: _don’t look at it_.
+She told me the secret to walking with a full cup of coffee: _don’t look at&nbsp;it_.

 You know how to hold a mug of coffee and you know how to walk.
 So just do that.
 When you look at it, you try to correct yourself, and you end up causing the spills.